mjsmith037/mjsmith037.github.io/_posts/2021-09-14-Vaccination_Strategy.md

 (consider, for example, dentists, whose work involves increase exposure to aerosolized particles *and* interacting with many people in close contact and for extended periods of time).

-## An alternative to vaccinating by health status
+## An alternative: vaccinating to reduce disease spread

 So, how do we operationalize this network perspective?
-Put simply, a network view of vaccination suggests we should additionally consider both **exposure risk** (the risk of being infected) and **spread risk** (the risk of passing the pathogen along to others).
+Put simply, a network view of vaccination suggests we should additionally consider both **exposure risk** (the risk of being infected) and **spread risk** (the risk of passing the pathogen along to others)<sup><label for="vaxgame" class="margin-toggle sidenote-number"></label></sup><input type="checkbox" id="vaxgame" class="margin-toggle" /><span class="sidenote">For a fun, interactive exploration of this idea, check out [this game](https://vax.herokuapp.com/).
+In it, you have a limited number of vaccines to distribute amongst a population to minimize the total epidemic size.
+It doesn't consider differential vulnerability, but does a good job of demonstrating the importance of contact network structure on the spread of disease</span>.

-### Countervailing consideration 1: exposure risk

-Thinking about differential risk of exposure across the population is complicated because it depends on many interacting variables, such as the likelihood of a person interacting with a sick person (note this depends both on the person's interpersonal interactions as well as the prevalence of disease in the population), the personal behavior of both people involved in the interaction, and even environmental features such as airflow.
-A person who largely stays home and minimizes their contact with others has a low risk of being infected by others, whereas a dentist (as mentioned above) has a much higher risk.

-### Countervailing consideration 2: spread risk

-A second, related, consideration is how each individual contributes to the overall risk of a disease spreading through a population.
-For this, we have to consider how each person fits within the wider social contact network along which communicable diseases spread.
-In many ways, this consideration overlaps with exposure risk: someone with few interpersonal interactions is unlikely to contribute to further disease spread even if they do happen to get sick.
-Yet, there are also situations where these become decoupled.
-A waiter, delivery person, or teacher, on the other hand, has both a higher likelihood of being infected **and of passing that infection along to others** as a result of their position within the contact network.
+Thinking about differential risk of exposure and spread across the population is complicated because it depends on many interacting variables, such as the prevalence of disease within the population, the personal behavior of people when they are interacting with one another, and even environmental features such as airflow.
+The factor that we are focusing on here for the sake of vaccine distribution, is how each person fits within the wider social contact network: a person who largely stays home and minimizes their contact with others has a low risk of being infected and is unlikely to contribute to further disease spread even if they do happen to get sick; a waiter, delivery person, or teacher, on the other hand, has both a higher likelihood of being infected *and of passing that infection along to others* as a result of their position within the contact network.
+Thus, it might make sense to prioritize these "high risk" people for vaccination, reasoning that reduced disease spread might result in lower morbidity and mortality in the population as a whole.

 ## But which is the better course?